Last Updated: October 7, 2024

 Check with the Utah Division of Corporations website to conduct a trademark search at the state level.
 You can also determine whether the name has been federally trademarked by checking with the U.S. Patent and Trademark Office (USPTO).

-Reserve your business name with Utah Division of Corporations
+Reserving Your Business Name with the Utah Division of Corporations

 Found the perfect name for your LLC, but aren’t quite ready to officially form your business?
 Reserve your business name instead.

-Utah allows you to reserve a business name for up to 120 days by filing an Application for Reservation of Business Name and typically costs $22.
+Utah allows you to reserve a business name for up to 120 days by filing an Application for Reservation of Business Name, which typically costs $22.
 You are able to do this in person, online or by mail.
 This can give you time to get ready to form without having to worry about someone else taking the name you want.

 DBAs